-Lynmouth Foreland Lighthouse, or Foreland Point as it is sometimes known, is situated two miles to the northeast of the picturesque village of Lynmouth on the north coast of Devon.
+Lynmouth Foreland Lighthouse is located two miles to the northeast of Lynmouth on the north coast of Devon.
+It is sometimes also referred to as Foreland Point.

-The lighthouse, along with its cottages, is built on terraces carved out of the hillside.
-Access from the service road is by a flight of 58 steps to the first level.
-Although the squat white tower is only 49ft high, it has an elevation of 220 feet above high water spring tides.
+The lighthouse, along with its cottages, is located two-thirds of the way down a high cliff.
+The tower, cottages and outbuildings are built on terraces carved out of the hillside with a flight of 58 steps to the first level.
+As a result, the tower is only 49 feet high and unusually is located below the cottages due to its elevation of 220 feet above high water spring tides.

-Although originally proposed with the lighthouse’s construction, the fog signal was built later and adjoined the tower on the north side below the lantern, sounding three blasts every 30 seconds.
+An electric fog signal was built into the tower.
+It adjoined the tower on the north side below the lantern, sounding three blasts every 30 seconds.
 The fog signal has since been discontinued.

-The station was electrified in 1975 when diesel generators were installed to provide power.
-In 1986 the lighthouse was connected to the National Grid by laying underground cables.
-Generators were retained to provide emergency power.
+The lighthouse was electrified using diesel generators in 1975.
+In 1986 it was connected to mains electricity by laying underground cables.
+The generators were retained to provide emergency power should the mains source fail.

-Automation came to Lynmouth Foreland in 1993, when Principal Keeper Norman Grindle and Assistant Keepers Leslie Peers and Avery Aish left the station on 2nd November, leaving behind 93 years of service.
+Lynmouth Foreland Lighthouse was automated in 1994.
+Principal Keeper Norman Grindle and Assistant Keepers Leslie Peers and Avery Aish left the station on 2nd November of that year.

 A long corridor runs the length of the building, connecting all the rooms.
-Access to the tower is sealed off.
+Originally this provided access for the lighthouse keepers, but this was later sealed off.